 Before starting, familiarize yourself with the following terms.

 - Ascending node: When a satellite moves from the southern hemisphere towards the north, the point on the orbital plane (the imaginary disc passing through the earth with the satellite’s path as its circumference) is known as the ascending node.

 - Descending node: When a satellite moves from the northern hemisphere towards the south, the point on the orbital plane is known as the descending node.

 Why are the Sun-Synchronous and Molniya orbits important?

 Sun-synchronous and Molniya orbits are extremely important for two reasons.
 They’re different and have very specific applications.
 Without the Molniya orbit, people in the polar regions, or to be specific, people in Russia, would have had a lot of issues with connectivity.
-Whereas without the sun-synchronous orbit, it would be very difficult to identify or track certain parts of the Earth under different lighting conditions.
+Whereas without the sun-synchronous orbit, it would be tough to identify or track certain parts of the Earth under different lighting conditions.

 A sun-synchronous orbit is a special type of a low-earth orbit.
 As the name suggests, it has something to do with syncing up with the sun.
 In this orbit, the satellite is placed in a way so that the angle between the orbital plane and the line joining Earth and the sun remains constant.
 Take a look at the image below to understand this arrangement.

 What do you think could be the benefit of this orbit?
-If you notice closely, whenever a sun-synchronous satellite is above, say, New York, the solar time and illumination in NYC will almost always be constant.
+If you notice carefully, whenever a sun-synchronous satellite is above, say, New York, the solar time and illumination in NYC will almost always be constant.
 This means that a satellite in a sun-synchronous orbit will pass any given location on Earth at the same local solar time.

 Note that this does not mean that the satellite will pass through that location every day, but whenever it does, the solar time will be the same.
 Also, it does not mean that the satellite will always be in the sunlight.
 It will pass through dark regions too.